lgbouma/eres21/content/abstracts.md

 A table containing the talk and poster abstracts is posted below, in alphabetical order of last name.

-Poster identifiers are in a `topic.idnumber` schema, and may change up until May 10 due to late-arriving poster abstracts.
+Poster identifiers are in a `topic.idnumber` schema, where the `idnumber` may change up until May 10 due to late-arriving poster abstracts.
+Categories are as
+follows:
+1. Atmospheres and Interiors
+2. Detection: Transits, RVs, Microlensing, Astrometry, Imaging
+3. Planet Formation (+ Disk) + Evolution
+4. Know Your Star
+5. Population Statistics & Occurrence
+6. Dynamics
+7. Instrumentation / Future
+8. Habitability & Astrobiology
+9. Machine Learning / Techniques / Methods

 **[A PDF copy of the table is available here](/pdfs/abstracts.pdf)**